← Research library

 What this looks like in practice

-Over the 1.174-day backtest, the four-engine stack produced a 139.7% CAGR with a Sharpe ratio of 1.83 and a maximum drawdown of 17.7%.
-On 358 of those days — roughly 30% of the window — the system was simply in cash.
+Over the 1,258-day backtest, the four-engine stack produced a 137.2% CAGR with a Sharpe ratio of 2.44 and a maximum drawdown of 15.9%.
+On 457 of those days , roughly 36% of the window, the system was simply in cash.
 No regime called for a trade, no engine fired, the capital sat.
 The edge isn't being always-on.
 The edge is being on for the right reason.

 Why four, not one

 A natural objection is that four engines is just an ensemble in disguise: blend them, share the capital, take a weighted average of the signals.
 We tried it.
 It under-performs.
 The reason is mechanical: the engines have opposing exposures to regime variables (Suzaku is risk-on, Byakko is risk-off), so blending them produces a smoothed return that doesn't capture the asymmetric upside of being correctly positioned in any single state.
-Diversification across uncorrelated bets compounds slowly.
-Commitment to the right bet, conditional on signal, compounds fast.
+These sleeves are not uncorrelated, they are regime-opposed, so holding them at once averages risk-on and risk-off into a muted middle.
+Commitment to the regime's engine, conditional on signal, compounds faster than the blend.

-The bet is that the macro classifier — a single decision per day, daily-bar resolution, deterministic logic — is good enough to put the right engine in front of the right week.
-Five years of out-of-sample paper trading suggests it is.
+The bet is that the macro classifier, a single decision per day, daily-bar resolution, deterministic logic, is good enough to put the right engine in front of the right week.
+A five-year backtest suggests it is, the live, paper-traded track (begun 2026-06-08) is young and is reported separately.
 The coming articles in this series unpack the pieces: how the composite score that ranks each engine's candidates is built, how the macro classifier reads the tape, how drawdown is treated as a metric rather than a side-effect, and what happens when you publish every trade in public from day one.